RochSchanen/rochpygui/README.md

 # rochpygui

-Goal: Create a python3 mini-library for building simple graphic instruments interfaces.
+A mini-library for building Simple Graphic Instruments Interfaces.

-myapp.py: the user's code/.
-base.py: the main app/Frame/Panel.